Pentagon station: Station layout

+South of the station, two empty tunnels diverge from the tracks towards Columbia Pike for future extension, but the plans were later dropped.

 Incidents

 2010

 On March 4, 2010, a gunman, identified as John Patrick Bedell, who espoused anti-government views, shot and wounded two Pentagon police officers at a security checkpoint in the Pentagon station.
 The officers returned fire, striking him in the head.
 Bedell died the next day, on March 5, 2010.

 2021

 At 10:40 a.m.
 EST, on August 3, 2021, a stabbing occurred, killing officer George Gonzalez and leading to a lockdown of the Pentagon that was later lifted.
-The perpetrator, 27-year-old Austin William Lanz shot and killed himself using Gonzalez's service weapon.
+The perpetrator, 27-year-old Austin William Lanz, shot and killed himself using Gonzalez's service weapon.
 In an apology issued by Lanz's family, they stated that in his final few months, he suffered from "many mental health challenges".
 There was a warrant out for Lanz's arrest due to an incident months earlier, in which Lanz broke into a Georgia home with a crowbar.